GeoBigData/gbdx-training/README.md

 DigitalGlobe's GBDX platform provides customers with a fast and easy way to search, order, and process DigitalGlobe images as well as their own data.
 In this training, we will be concentrating on providing information to enhance your knowledge of GBDX APIs.
 While there are multiple ways to interact with GBDX APIs, in this tutorial we will focus on Postman- an HTTP client for testing web services, and gbdxtools- a Python SDK for accessing GBDX APIs.

 ## Sign up for GBDX and locate your account credentials
-Before we start, you'll need your GBDX username, password, and API key to set up your Postman environment variables.
+Before we start, you'll need your GBDX username, password, and API key.

 1. Sign up for GBDX - if you're new to GBDX, you'll need to create an account.
 If you receive an email invitation to GBDX from your company, follow the instructions to create your user account.
 Otherwise, start here-